‘Through Ayurveda you will discover all the forces of Nature working within you, and that you yourself are a replica of the cosmos…’ – David Frawley

 – Kapha, which is composed of both earth and water

 These combinations are essentially mark our constitution, or our prakruti.
 Our prakruti is sensitive to changes within our environment, diet, the seasons and so on.
 Any imbalance within our current state is called vikruti.
 Understanding our prakruti and vikruti, marks the starting point of our Ayurvedic healing journeys.

 As we all have a unique constitution and unique imbalances, it makes sense that each person’s path toward health would also be totally unique.
 This is one of the major principles of Ayurveda.
 If you’re curious about your own constitution, go ahead and try this Chopra Centre Dosha quiz.
 Though (given the complex nature of Ayurveda) if you are seriously interested in embarking on this healing path, we definitely do recommend speaking to a qualified Ayurvedic practitioner!

 Why is Ayurveda still relevant today?

-In the modern developed world, many medical systems speak only to our symptoms.
-We’re often prescribed quick-fix pills targeting the surface issues, rather than recognising them as symptoms of a much deeper imbalance.
+Nowadays, many medical systems speak only to our symptoms.
+We’re often prescribed quick-fix pills targeting surface issues, rather than recognising them as symptoms of much deeper imbalance.

 Ayurveda is a healing lifestyle practice that many of our yogis at Happy Buddha have chosen to adopt.
 Its principles are underlying elements of our programs, from activities such as yoga, sound meditation… and even our delicious meals!
 To learn more, why not pop in for a visit?